 But when you brew a pot made with fresh roasted coffee beans, it’s like a tailgate party burger hot off the hibachi grill compared to a fast food patty.

-The Importance of Fresh Roasted Coffee
+Why is Fresh Roasted Coffee Important?

 There is a hierarchy of love that every roasted coffee bean has been placed in.
 The beans shown the most love reach the consumer between three days and two weeks after having been roasted.
 Once the beans are subjected to the high heat of the roasting process, their flavors continue to develop and deepen as the roasting induced changes come to an end.